Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Intuition:

-As this is an almost identical analysis to the "chiefs-analysis" of the previous subphase, I will skip the explanations.
+As this is an almost identical analysis to the "chief-analysis" of the previous subphase, I will skip the explanations.
 The only exception is the additional code for the "average size" statistics, which is pretty straightforward.

 The documentation is provided in the "council-analysis":